SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

  }
 ```

-For more detail, see SellerDashBoard.Server/SharePointLaunch.aspx.cs, and AADAuthLib/AuthUtil.cs in the code sample.
+For more details, see SellerDashBoard.Server/SharePointLaunch.aspx.cs and AADAuthLib/AuthUtil.cs in the code sample.

-SellerDashboard.Server includes the SharePointContext.cs and TokenHelper.cs files, which are used to get the app-only client context for the SharePoint host. .These two files are added to your SharePoint project automatically by Visual Studio.
-(Visual Studio names the project < *yourprojectname*  >Web; for example, SharePointAppWeb.)
+SellerDashboard.Server includes the SharePointContext.cs and TokenHelper.cs files, which are used to get the add-in-only client context for the SharePoint host.
+These two files are added to your SharePoint project automatically by Visual Studio.
+(Visual Studio names the project `<yourprojectname>Web`; for example, SharePointAppWeb.)
 You can then copy these two files to your SellerDashboard add-in source code and include them in your project.

-### CRUD operations on SAP Data from SAP Gateway for Microsoft
+### CRUD operations on SAP data from SAP Gateway for Microsoft

 The following code snippets show the main code logic of the CRUD operations.
 For more details, see the implementation of CarInventoryBoxXDataOperation in the code sample.